DTE is now partnering with Scratchpay to provide simple, friendly payment plans for your dog's education!

 If you're looking to train a PTSD service dog in Richmond, VA, Dog Training Elite is here to help.
 Our service dogs are trained to assist with symptoms such as anxiety, hyper-vigilance, and panic attacks, providing grounding emotional support.

-Dog Training Elite Richmond - Psychiatric Service Dog Trainers in Richmond
+Dog Training Elite Richmond - Psychiatric Service Dog Training in Richmond, VA

 Psychiatric Service Dog Training